kellyhennigan/Enigma-MID-scripts/README.md

 ```
 1dplot mid_enorm.1D # to plot a summary measure (euclidean norm) of volume-to-volume motion
 ```
 In general, we consider "bad" motion to be anything greater than a euclidean norm value of 0.5-1, and we censor timepoints with bad motion from our analyses.
 We also then decide on a threshold of how many "bad" timepoints a subject can have before they are excluded from analysis for bad motion.
-A typical value for this would be, say, 1% of the data (i.e., subject's that have bad motion in 1% or more of their volumes for a given task would be excluded from analysis).
+A typical value for this would be, say, 3% of the data (i.e., subject's that have bad motion in 3% or more of their volumes for a given task would be excluded from analysis).

-You might also want to plot some ROI timeseries to make sure they look okay (e.g., no strange spikes that can't be explained by head motion):
+You might also want to plot some VOI timeseries to make sure they look okay (e.g., no strange spikes that can't be explained by head motion):
 ```
-1dplot mid_nacc_ts.1D # plot NAcc ROI timeseries
+1dplot mid_nacc_ts.1D # plot NAcc VOI timeseries
 ```